geode-sdk/docs/index.md

 See [Creating a new mod](/geode/creating) for instructions on how to make your first mod.

-See [Building](/source/building) for instructions on how to build the Geode Loader + SDK from scratch on your computer.
+See [Building](/source/building) for instructions on how to build Geode itself from scratch on your computer.

 See [Handbook](/handbook/chap0) for a beginner-friendly tutorial series on using Geode and GD Modding in general (WIP!!).